task-json/task.json/README.md

 Generally, task.json can be treated as a list of JSON tasks.
 It's usually parsed line by line and finally collected into a list.
+It's recommended to sort tasks by created date but not required.

 ## Libraries